aleph-im/aleph-docs/docs/tools/console/languages/nodejs.md

 ## Uploading Your Code

-To upload your Node.js application to our platform, follow these steps:
+For Node.js application upload to the platform:

 1. **Navigate to Code Upload**: Access the code upload section by creating a new function.
 2. **Choose File**: Select your packaged `.zip` or `.squashfs` file.
 3. **Select Language**: Choose Node.js as the language.
 4. **Specify Entry Point**: Ensure your `package.json` has the correct entry point defined.
 5. **Upload**: Submit your package for processing.

-Adhering to these guidelines will ensure that your Node.js application integrates smoothly with our platform.